firebelly/grav-brandguide/user/pages/09.in-use/section.md

 ---

 ### Bringing the Brand to Life
-The FLOR brand system was intentionally built to provide a rich variety of elements—key messages and core benefits, logo variations, colors, photography and type—that can be used in different combinations to accommodate for every possible use case, including store displays, catalogs, take-home print pieces, packaging, advertisements, etc.
+The FLOR brand system was intentionally built to provide a rich variety of elements—key messages and core benefits, logo variations, colors, photography, and type—that can be used in different combinations to accommodate every possible use case, including store displays, catalogs, take-home print pieces, packaging, advertisements, etc.